 We have several Navajo rugs and a huge selection of Navajo Pottery and kachinas.
 Our shop is well stocked with Hopi Kachina dolls and Zuni fetishes.
 We carry numerous types of Native American-made gifts such as dream catchers, medicine wheels, drums, tomahawks, bow and arrows, and sand paintings.

 We frequently hear from travelers that have been on the road from Montana to Mexico that we carry the most interesting and best selection of Native American art and crafts of ANY shop they visited throughout their entire Rocky Mountain journey!

-A: Check out some of our photo sections on the web-site.
-Outside along the entire 8,000 sq. ft. warehouse, you will find metal sculptures of all size and type.
-Metal baskets, animals, flowers, trellis, arbors, stars, benches, signage, mining memorabilia, and lots & lots of other cool stuff.
+A: Check out some of our photo sections on the website.
+Outside along the entire 8,000 sq. ft. warehouse, you will find metal sculptures of all sizes and types.
+Metal baskets, animals, flowers, trellis, arbors, stars, benches, signage, mining memorabilia, and lots and lots of other cool stuff.

 A: Globe–Miami is known for its superb Mexican food.
 There are at least 10 great Mexican cafes to choose from.
 The locals have their favorites, including El Ranchito, La Casita, and The Burger House, to name a few.